lironbc/IoT-Temperature-Tracker/README.md

 # Note

 All files in this repository are moved over from c9.io which has since closed.
 Because this web application relies on a Raspberry pi to get data, there is no way for me to demo this project.
+I also no longer have access to the physical Raspberry pi so I cannot display the code that I had on the device.
 This repository is purely to demonstrate the code my team and I created.

 # Screenshots
 <img